mui/material-ui/docs/data/joy/guides/overriding-component-structure/overriding-component-structure.md

 Joy UI components are designed to suit the widest possible range of use cases, but you may occasionally need to change how a component's structure is rendered in the DOM.

-To understand how to do this, it helps to have an accurate mental model of Joy UI components.
+To understand how to do this, it helps to have an accurate mental model of MUI components.

 ## The mental model